apache/fluo/README.md

 ```

 Running these commands will leave 1.6.0-SNAPSHOT jars in your local maven repo.
 You may want to delete these later.
+The skipTest option was suggested because
+the integration test are currently in a state of flux in 1.6.0-SNAPSHOT.

 Building Accismus